pokk/DropBeat/README.md

 ![DropABeat Architecture@2x](https://user-images.githubusercontent.com/5198104/119675341-e9554f80-be77-11eb-84a3-6fe1f6791dab.png)

-## Architecture of each module
+## Architecture of each feature module

-We still would like to use the clean architecture with the dynamic feature so the mixed patteren happened here.
+Basically, our project is using single activity and multiple fragments.

+#### The Feature of Clean Architecture

+The **clean architecture** known to everyone, the purpose is dividing each layer and make them independent.
+I will say the **clean architecture** is separating modules **horizontally**.

+#### The Feature of Dynamic Feature

+**Dynamic Feature** were published by few yeas ago.
+Briefly, as the word says, it makes each feature to a module.
+I will say the **dynamic feature** is separating modules **vertically**.

+We decided to get both advantages with an easier way and mix them together to our project.
+To mix them, the **dynamic feature** will be the ***main*** architecture and **clean architecture** will be inside each feature module.

-There are so many strict rules in the origin clean architecture, eg. an object on the **presentation layer** can't access a class on the **data layer**, each layer has their own data classes, the mapper classes, ...etc.
+There are so many strict rules in the origin clean architecture, e.g. an object on the **presentation layer** won't access a class from the **data layer**, or each layer has their own data classes, the mapper classes, ...etc.

 If keeping the rules here, this project will be a hugh project and only one maintainer is me 😢.
-This project is still keeping the basic rules but we need to have a compromise with those features.
+This project is still keeping the basic rules, but we need to have a compromise with those features.

 ![Feature Module Architecture](https://user-images.githubusercontent.com/5198104/85557159-7e493a80-b662-11ea-84e8-fc2e16198b21.png)

 ### Detail of Presentation Layer

 - Activity/Fragment:
-- ViewModel: It handles the view state and data, and the view logic.
+- **ViewModel**: It handles the view state and data, and the **view logic**.
 Also, it helps a view to connect a usecase.
   Three types of them, **ViewModel**, **AndroidViewModel**, **SavedStateViewModel** will be used.

 ### Detail of Domain Layer

+The business logic will be here mostly.

-- OneShot UseCase: Basically, this is one time fetching, just send a request and get a response, eg. normal restful api request.
+- **OneShot UseCase**: This is one time fetching, just send a request and get a response, eg. normal restful api request.
-- Observable UseCase: For the local database, once the data we are observing is changed, the obserable usecase will keep receiving the changing until the observing finishes.
+- **Observable UseCase**: For the local database, once the data we are observing is changed, the observable usecases will keep receiving the changing until the observing finishes.

 ### Detail of Data Layer

-- Repository:
+- **Repository**:
 - 3 Layer Cache: We would like to have a cache system.
 One path is for fetching data from the remote server; another path is for the local database.

 ![Cache Strategy](https://user-images.githubusercontent.com/5198104/86508600-383b6600-be1c-11ea-8cc1-259930d5820b.png)

 - Data Model:

 # Snapshot of App